willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 **IMPORTANT**: While we are providing guidance that uninstalling a Windows Update can be used as a Troubleshooting step we do not recommend that you leave any update uninstalled after troubleshooting, especially Security Updates.
 Security Updates are critical to keeping your PC safe and secure so if you do uninstall them when troubleshooting we suggest reinstalling them even if it fixes the problem and contacting Windows Support for additional help.

 **Note**: If you are on Enterprise managed network, and having issues downloading Mixed Reality Portal, it could be because your organization is using Windows Server Update Services (WSUS) or has other policies that may block the download.
 You will need to contact your organizations IT department or system administrator to [enable Windows Mixed Reality](https://docs.microsoft.com/windows/application-management/manage-windows-mixed-reality#enable)

+## Setup Errors

 ### Setup is stuck on the "Hang tight while we do some downloading" page